 All the effects pedals featured in this section are backed up by a consensus of positive user reviews and comments.

-Whether you need an all-in-one solution or you're building your own board pedal by pedal, it's all here in one place - user review summaries, video demonstrations and comparisons.
+Whether you need an all-in-one solution or you're building your own board pedal by pedal, it's all here in one place - user review summaries, video demonstrations and spec comparisons.

 Whether you need a bit of bluesy crunch or full on concrete chewing metal overdrive, these pedals will satisfy all your dirty desires without rinsing your wallet.